|

 She may have been born in Pennsylvania or the Vermont area - see

+Their Lives.
 William’s 1772 Will gives her one

 shilling sterling.
 She married Joseph ELLIOTT as indicated by their